 The farmland on the estate is a perfect habitat for birds such as skylark and yellowhammer, and hares can also be found there.
 The hedgerows provide shelter for a variety of birds including the gorgeous bullfinch, and stoats find the typical Cotswold dry stone walls perfect for their dens, although the mother stoat regulary moves her offspring from place to place as the dens become a bit whiffy from all the prey consumed there.
 The diversity of flora on the estate attracts insects including a range of different butterflies.

 During the spring, the water meadows of the estate’s tranquil River Windrush are the scene of a mass emergence of mayflies, providing a feeding frenzy for the resident trout.
 This incredible event was shown during the first week of this year’s Springwatch.
-The river looms large in the series, looking magnificent in the evening sunshine, with gently sloping sheep pastures rising from it.
+The river looms large in the series, as does Sherborne Brook, looking magnificent in the evening sunshine, with gently sloping sheep pastures rising from it.

 |Photo by Philip Halling, via Wikimedia Commons|